elabftw/elabdoc/doc/contributing.rst

 Tests
 `````

 The tests run on the Codeception framework.
-The acceptance tests will need to download the Selernium + Chrome headless docker image.
+The acceptance tests will need to download the Selenium + Chrome headless docker image.

 .. code-block:: bash